pearstopher/pitch-bot-9000/README.md

 ### **How not to Run**

-    python3 pitchbot.py filename.wav <'left' or 'right'>  # this makes no sense at all
+    python3 pitchbot.py filename.wav <'left' or 'right'>  # this makes no sense